Your First Game¶

 dodge_assets.zip - the images and sounds you’ll be

 using to make the game.
-Unzip these files in your new project folder.
+Unzip these files to your project folder.

-For this tutorial, we will assume you are already familiar with the Godot Engine editor.
+For this tutorial, we will assume you are familiar with the editor.
 If you haven’t read Scenes and nodes, do so now for an explanation of setting up a project and using the editor.

 Organizing the Project¶